dcelisgarza/PortfolioOptimiser.jl/docs/src/RiskMeasures/RiskMeasures.md

 RiskMeasureSkew
 ```

-These risk measures are compatible with all optimisation types that accept a risk measure.

 ### Support functions

 Some risk measures require the computation of certain statistics, these are performed by the following functions.